 Making Your HubSpot Website WCAG 2.1 Compliant

 The following directions are part of a full step-by-step guide to making a HubSpot website WCAG 2.1 AA compliant.
 These recommendations are intended for websites managed on the HubSpot CMS but can be adapted for other content management systems.
-All suggestions in this guide are in conjunction with the accessiBe solution and require an active license.
-For more information on the accessiBe platform and pricing, you can learn more here.

 1.1.1 Non-text Content